 BNL Plastic Gear Types

-We offer our customers a range of injection moulded gear solutions, with or without integrated bearings.
-The most popular is a type of cylindrical gear, but we do also make rack gears, belt teeth and gear forms as required.
+We offer a range of injection moulded gear solutions, with or without integrated bearings.
+The most popular is a type of cylindrical gear, but we also make rack gears, belt teeth and gear forms.

 - Standard type of gear